Developer Guide

 ID Class

-• The Id class also has a concrete method used to verify the validity of the id.
+Idclass also has a concrete method used to verify the validity of theid. - The concrete classes

 ID Counter Class

-• To ensure that the IDs of each entity created are unique, a final class IdCounter is implemented.
+- To ensure that the IDs of each entity created are unique, a final class

 Design Considerations

-• Alternative 1 (current implementation): Use 3 separate counters in IdCounter for Clients, Hairdressers, Appointments
+- Alternative 1 (current implementation): Use 3 separate counters in

 Usage Scenario